 It’s always useful to have a few strategies for reducing the effects of alcohol on the body, especially if you need to perform at your best.

-This article will give you 5 simple ways to get rid of alcohol with the least damage possible on the body.
+This article will give you 5 simple ways to get rid of alcohol with the least damage possible.
 These tips can also help protect you from everyday toxins such as a big dose of pollution, pesticides, and chemical estrogens.

 It’s important to understand that alcohol metabolism can be influenced in at least two ways.
 First, you want to provide the body with the raw materials needed to eliminate the alcohol from the body.
 These include amino acids from protein, B vitamins, various other nutrients, and a lot of water.